rski/rski.github.io/_posts/2021-09-05-nix-debugging.md

 - installing via `home-manager`

 home-manager provides `home.enableDebugInfo`.
 This will add `debug` to `extraOutputsToInstall` and will also set `$NIX_DEBUG_INFO_DIRS` to include the `lib/debug` directory with the resulting symlinks.
 This is similar to the equivalent NixOS setting.
-This allows `gdb` to find the debug symbols, according to [the oridinal PR that introduced it](https://github.com/nix-community/home-manager/commit/0056a5aea1a7b68bdacb7b829c325a1d4a3c4259)
+This allows `gdb` to find the debug symbols, according to [the original PR that introduced it](https://github.com/nix-community/home-manager/commit/0056a5aea1a7b68bdacb7b829c325a1d4a3c4259)

 I would expect home-manager to not require overriding `meta.outputsToInstall` either, only `separateDebugInfo` if the original derivation does not set it.